Chris Dizon is a web/UX designer, a traveler, an ASU alumnus, and a regular at Wren House Brewing.

 Education: BA Political Science, BA Journalism/Mass Communication, Certificate Technical Communication, Arizona State University

-travel, web design, information architecture, user experience, football, soccer, baseball, basketball, hockey, graphic design, history, geography, sustainability, cities, mass transit, foreign languages
+travel, web design, information architecture, user experience, football, soccer, baseball, basketball, hockey, graphic design, craft beer, history, geography, sustainability, cities, foreign languages

 I am by no means a photograper, but I enjoy snapping photos of the places I've visited.
 Most photos from my various trips to Europe.

-If you're interested in my professional life, this site documents my work accomplishments and experience (under construction).
+If you're interested in my professional work, this site documents my work accomplishments and experience (under construction).

 I've always been fascinated with the northwest music scene of the late 1980s/early 1990s, so I created this website to document it.